 Overtime guidelines

-The provisions of the federal Fair Labor Standards Act (The Act) cover all VCU employees.
+The provisions of the federal Fair Labor Standards Act (the Act) cover all VCU employees.
 The Act establishes rules for minimum wage, overtime pay, equal pay, child labor and recordkeeping; and it defines exemptions from overtime pay regulations.
-HR has trained experts who determine exemption status of various jobs.
-For questions regarding exemption status, please contact the HR Consultant for your area.
+Human Resources determines the exemption status of various jobs.
+For questions regarding exemption status, please contact the HR Professional for your area.
 An employee’s specific job duties and salary must meet both of the following criteria to be considered exempt:

-- Job Duties Exemption Test: An employee’s job duties must meet certain exemption FLSA tests for executive, administrative, professional or computer jobs.
+• Job Duties Exemption Test: An employee’s job duties must meet certain exemption FLSA tests for executive, administrative, professional or computer jobs.
 Job titles do not determine exemption status.
-Human Resources is responsible for determining FLSA exemption status for classified positions based on the current Employee Work Profile (EWP).
-Managers should ensure that each employee’s EWP is current and that it accurately describes the responsibilities of the job to ensure the proper assignment of employees to FLSA exempt or non-exempt status.
-Managers should never inflate language on an employee’s EWP in an attempt to designate a non-exempt employee as exempt to avoid paying overtime payments, nor should they minimize responsibilities on the EWP to try to change the exemption status of an exempt employee to non-exempt and provide overtime compensation.
+Human Resources is responsible for determining FLSA exemption status for staff based on the current job description.
+Managers should ensure that each employee’s job description is current and that it accurately describes the responsibilities of the job to ensure the proper assignment to FLSA exempt or non-exempt status.
+Managers should never inflate responsibilities on an employee’s job description in an attempt to designate a non-exempt employee as exempt to avoid paying overtime payments, nor should they minimize responsibilities on the job description to try to change the exemption status of an exempt employee to non-exempt and provide overtime compensation.
+Managers should avoid misrepresenting an employee’s job responsibilities in order to alter their exemption status and avoid or gain overtime pay.

-- Salary Basis Exemption Test: Employees must be paid on a salary basis of not less than $844 each week, regardless of whether their employment status is full-time or part-time.
-This salary requirement does not apply to teachers, employees practicing law or medicine and outside sales employees.
+• Salary Basis Exemption Test: Employees must be paid on a salary basis of not less than $684 each week, regardless of whether their employment status is full-time or part-time.
+This salary requirement does not apply to employees whose primary duty is teaching, the practice of law or the practice of medicine..

 Compensation requirements and restrictions

-Non-exempt employees must be paid time and one-half for all hours worked more than 40 or straight time (regular rate) if 40 hours are not physically worked in a workweek (from 12:01 a.m.
-Sunday through midnight on the following Saturday).
+Non-exempt employees must be paid time and one-half for any hours physically worked over 40 in a workweek (Sunday 12:01am to Saturday midnight).
+Employees are paid the regular rate (straight time) for 40 hours or fewer.
 NOTE: If an employee occasionally works seven additional minutes or less, the time will not be counted as additional hours worked.
 However, if an employee occasionally works more than seven minutes, but less than 15 minutes, this time will be rounded up to the next 15-minute increment and 15 minutes of additional work time will be counted.
 If early arrivals or late departures occur on a regular basis and/or multiple times during a workweek, actual minutes should be counted for the entire workweek.
 Remember: Any overtime worked must be pre-approved.
 Failure to arrive and depart timely could result in formal disciplinary action if overtime hours physically worked are accrued without prior approval.

 Leave and holidays